-The responsible office revises the policy based on feedback from the Policy Review Group.
+University community input and feedback are broadly sought, valued, and appropriately used.
 Policy and Operational Excellence posts the revised draft in 30-Day Review, an opportunity for the campus community to review and comment on new and revised policies.
 The responsible office considers the feedback received and revises the draft policy, as appropriate.

 Policy and Operational Excellence forwards the final policy draft to university legal counsel for review and makes any recommended revisions.

 The responsible executive signs the Presidential Signature Routing Slip and submits the final policy document to the president for approval.